Concussion is a mild traumatic brain injury that can happen after a blow to the head or a sudden, severe jolt.

 - Feeling in a fog.

-- Memory loss - not being able to remember what happened in the time (up to 24 hours) before you hit your head.
+- Transient memory loss - not being able to remember what happened in the time (up to 24 hours) before the head injury.

 - Cognitive impairment - this means not thinking straight, so taking longer to make a decision or not being able to concentrate properly.